scalikejdbc/scalikejdbc.github.io/source/documentation/configuration.html.md

 ### Loading JDBC Drivers
 <hr/>

-In advance, JDBC drivers must be loaded by using
+In advance, some JDBC drivers must be loaded by using

 ```
 Class.forName(String)